Taunggyi Stadium

 Taunggyi Stadium is a multi-use stadium in Taunggyi, Myanmar.
 It is currently used mostly for football matches and is the home ground of Shan United F.C. of the Myanmar National League.
 The stadium has a capacity of 7,000 spectators.

+Construction began during the 2019-2020 fiscal year by the government of Myanmar which was estimated to cost more than 200 million kyat (more than US$155,000) to finish.